Shegaon: Shri Sant Gajanan Maharaj Temple

 Shri Sant Gajanan Maharaj Temple is named for Gajanan Maharaj who once lived there.
 Hindus consider Gajanan Maharaj a saint with miraculous powers, and the temple is built at his place of samādhi (meditation).
 It is the largest temple trust in the Vidarbha region and is known as the "Pandharpur of Vidarbha".
 It attracts pilgrims from across Maharashtra.

-A trust coordinates the day-to-day affairs of the temple.
-It is headed by the managing trustees, who traditionally come from the Patil family.
-The trust coordinates services in the spiritual, religious, medical, and educational fields.

 Anand Sagar

 Shegaon has a tourist attraction called "Anand Sagar".
 The project's budget is ₹300 crore (3 billion rupees).
 Anand Sagar was developed in 2005 by Shri Gajanan Maharaj Mandir Trust on about 350 acre of land. it is a spiritual and entertainment centre for pilgrims, build around a Dhyan Mandir.
 There is a 30–35 ft statue of Swami Vivekananda above a meditation cell at the centre of the water reservoir.
 It is a replica of Vivekananda Kendra at Kanyakumari.
 There is an Amphitheatre which seats 3,500 people, used to organize cultural activities, functions, and exhibitions.
 The water reservoir being developed is anticipated to meet existing and proposed needs of the Sansthan.